Awadesh365/Food-order-php-mysql/README.md

 3. Make your changes and commit them.

+4. .
+Push your changes to your forked repository.

+5. Submit a pull request to the original repository.

 ## 📖  How to Download the Project and Run on your PC?

 ### Pre-Requisites: